hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 The two most prominent solutions were relational model and network model.

 - The Network Model: CODASYL (Conference on Data Systems Languages) was a consortium that defined the network model in the late 1960s.
 In the tree structure of the hierarchical model, a record could have exactly one parent.
 In the network model a record could have multiple parents.

 Access Path: A path from one record to another, following the pointers.
 The network model allowed records to be linked in a graph, and it supported many-to-many relationships.

 Access Path concept made queries more complex than in the hierarchical model.
 It was difficult to optimize queries.

-- The Relational Model:
+- The Relational Model: Relational data lays out all the data in the open, this is contrast to the hierarchical and network models.

+There are no labyrinthine nested structures, no complicated access paths.

+In relational database, the query optimizer automatically decides which parts of the query to execute in which order, and which indexes to use.

+We don't need to change the queries when the structure of the data changes, when we add a new index queries will automatically use it.

+Thus relational model made it much easier to add new featured to applications.

+- Comparison to Document Databases: Document databases reverted back to hierarchical model in one aspect: storing nested records within their parent record rather than in a separate table.

+However, when it comes to representing many-to-one and many-to-many relationships, relational and document databases are not fundamentally different.

+In both cases the related item is referenced by a unique identifier:

+- Foreign key in relational model
+- Document reference in document model

+That identifier resolved at read time by using a join or follow-up queries.
+Simple document dbs don't follow CODASYL path.